Endometriosis: Understanding the Condition

 How is Endometriosis Treated?

-The treatment for endometriosis depends on the severity of the symptoms and whether the woman desires future fertility.
+Treatment for endometriosis depends on symptom severity and if you’re planning for future pregnancy.
 Common treatments include:

 Medications